Juhikarn123/Leetcode-solution/README.md

 # Leetcode-solution
+Easy question of leetcode ...
-File Numbers are question number . ex:1.java is 1 easy question of Leetcode.
+file numbers are question of leetcode